-§ 26 Specialist requirements for the Master's examination
+§ 24 Specialist requirements for the Master's examination

-Modules may require the completion of coursework in advance of an examination (so-called pre-examination).
+Modules may require the completion of coursework in advance of an examination.
 The number of tasks, type and format is indicated in the module descriptions.
 The number of opportunities to resubmit such work may also be limited.
+Before the topic of the Master's dissertation is assigned, all required modules must be passed with a grade of at least "sufficient" (4.0), with the exception of the Major and Minor modules and a further module according to Sec.
+25(2)(1 to 9).
 Before the colloquium can take place, a Master's dissertation must be assessed with a grade of at least "sufficient" (4.0).

-Subject matter, type and scope of the Master's examination
+§ 25 Subject matter, type and scope of the Master's examination